Jack Grimmer: Wycombe Wanderers

 On 22 July 2019, Grimmer signed a two-year contract with League One club Wycombe Wanderers after impressing manager Gareth Ainsworth on trial.
-He later said it was an unpleasant experience to spent over two months as a free agent, but that "holding off for the right club was absolutely the right decision for my happiness and my enjoyment of the game" and he was "very, very thankful that I am where I am now".
+He later said it was an unpleasant experience to spend over two months as a free agent, but that "holding off for the right club was absolutely the right decision for my happiness and my enjoyment of the game" and he was "very, very thankful that I am where I am now".
 He was limited to 18 league appearances during the 2019–20 season, which was settled on points per game (PPG) due to the COVID-19 pandemic in England; Wycombe finished third on PPG.
 He went on to start all three play-off games, as Wycombe secured a place in the Championship after beating Oxford United in the behind closed doors Wembley final.
-His fiancée, Sammy, speaking two weeks later said that "I'm so proud of him and Jack won't let his winner's medal out of his sight – he even took it on holiday with us and we had to keep it in the safe at the hotel".
+His fiancée, Sammy, speaking two weeks later, said that "I'm so proud of him and Jack won't let his winner's medal out of his sight – he even took it on holiday with us and we had to keep it in the safe at the hotel".

 He signed a new three-year deal with Wycombe in August 2020.
 Wanderers took their battle against relegation to the last day of the 2020–21 Championship season, but ultimately occupied the final relegation spot.
 Grimmer finished third in the Supporters' Player of the Year award nominations, as voted for by fans online.
 He scored his first goal for the "Chairboys" on 11 January 2022, joking after the game that it was "quality over quantity" as his curved strike secured a 2–0 win at Bolton Wanderers.
 He played 30 games in the 2021–22 season and hoped to win his third play-off final.
-However he was an unused substitute as Wycombe were beaten 2–0 by Sunderland.
+However, he was an unused substitute as Wycombe were beaten 2–0 by Sunderland.
+He featured 42 times in the 2022–23 season, though suffered concussion injuries in February and April.
+He signed a new one-year contract in April 2023.

+Grimmer played in the 2024 EFL Trophy final at Wembley, which ended in a 2–1 defeat to Peterborough United.
+He featured a total of 35 times during the 2023–24 season.
+In July 2024, and by now the club's longest-serving player, manager Matt Bloomfield named Grimmer as the Wycombe club captain following the departure of Joe Jacobson.
+He signed a new undisclosed-length contract in December.
+Bloomfield said he was "pivotal to the culture and values of what our club stands for".
+He was named the club's PFA Community Champion for the 2024–25 season.
+Head coach Mike Dodds praised Grimmer for his performance in the first leg of the play-off semi-final draw with Charlton Athletic.
+However, the second leg ended in defeat to end Wycombe's promotion ambitions.